 - zest of 1 orange + juice of orange

-- 2 Tb soy sauce (gluten-free)
+- 2 Tbsp. gluten-free soy sauce

-- 2 Tb rice wine vinegar
+- 2 Tbsp. rice wine vinegar

-- 1/4 c. orange juice
+- .1/4 c. orange juice

-- 1 tsp corn starch
+- 1 tsp. corn starch

-- 1 tsp brown sugar
+- 1 tsp. brown sugar

-- In that same skillet, throw in the remainder ingredients and bring to a boil for just 1 minute, stirring constantly.
+- In that same skillet, throw in the remainder ingredients for the Orange Sauce and bring to a boil for just 1 minute, stirring constantly.
 Drizzle over orange cauliflower and rice.